roman-corgi/corgidrp/README.md

 * How should I treat hard-coded variables
   * If a variable value is extremely unlikely to change AND is only required by one module, it can be hard coded inside that module.
-  * If it is unlikely to change but will need to be referenced by multiple modules, it should be added to the central conatants file (name TBD).
+  * If it is unlikely to change but will need to be referenced by multiple modules, it should be added to the central constants file (name TBD).
   * If it is likely to change, it should be implemented by a config file.

 * Where should I store computed variables so they can be referenced later in the pipeline?
-  * If possible, in the header of the dataset being processed.
+  * If possible, in the header of the dataset being processed or in a hew HDU extension
   * If not possible, then let's chat!